Quantum Secure Authentication with Color Centers in Diamond: Token creation, storage and retrieval

-We now describe how to calculate the cavity parameters $\,\omega_c$, $\kappa$, and $g$, as well as the incident photon's central frequency $\omega_0$, at a given magnetic field strength $B_{\rm dc}$ and orientation $\theta_{\rm dc}$, to maximize the controlled phase (CP) gate fidelity.
+We now describe how to calculate the cavity parameters $\,\omega_c$ and $\kappa$, as well as the incident photon's central frequency $\omega_0$, at a given magnetic field strength $B_{\rm dc}$ and orientation $\theta_{\rm dc}$, to maximize the CP gate fidelity.
 We assume that $\omega_0$ can be chosen during the frequency conversion step.

-For both Raman and microwave control, the field strength and orientation are fixed.
-The optimal orientation is determined by the requirements of each control scheme (e.g., $\theta_{\rm dc}$ in Tab.~\ref{tab:table_ext}), while the magnetic field configuration sets the relaxation and dephasing rates (see App.~\ref{app:phonons}).
+For both Raman and microwave control, the field strength and orientation are determined by the requirements of each control scheme (e.g., $\theta_{\rm dc}$ in Tab.~\ref{tab:table_ext}).
+The magnetic field sets the relaxation and dephasing rates (see App.~\ref{app:phonons}).
 Both the field strength and orientation also determine the splitting between the ground and excited states.